gvwilson/thirdbit/src/fiction/iffy/index.md

 "Get ready!"
 Edson shouted.
 Iffy grabbed the strap with one numb hand and let go with the other so that she was half beside and half behind him.
-The parawing's little motors whined in protest it reshaped itself to adjust for the shift in weight.
+The parawing's motors whined in protest as it reshaped itself to compensate for the shift in weight.
 Ten seconds…
 Five…
 As her boots grazed the snow she tried to run,